I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 - scripts for YouTube and brand videos

-- ad copy on social media
+- copy for social media ads

 - micro-copy such as lead-gen popups, banners, and quick cool words in website footers